charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 questions:
 - what triggers the clean up function to stop synchronization?
-	- if passing a new prop and thus rendering doesnt affect the effect function what will trigger the effect to call the clean up function? []
+	- if passing a new prop and thus rendering doesnt affect the effect function what will trigger the effect to call the clean up function?
+#### using UseEffect hook
+##### syntax
+##### use dependencies
+###### what needs to be included in dependencies
+- all variables that are inside the component body, that are rendered by props or state are *reactive*. and if they're reactive and used by the useEffect, they will need to be in the dependencies array